LGBTQ Dates, Advocacy and Actions

 The purpose of this survey conducted by Egale Canada and the University of Winnipeg is to document the experiences of all students about homophobia in Canadian schools.
 Student participation in this survey is extremely important.
 The information will be used to learn how to make schools safer and more respectful for all students.

 - Day of Pink

-February 27, 2013 marks the Day of Pink in British Columbia, and April 10 is the International Day of Pink.
-It is a day where communities across the province, across the country and across the world can unite to celebrate diversity and raise awareness to stop bullying in all its forms, including homophobic and transphobic bullying.
+April 9, 2014 is the International Day of Pink.
+It is a day where communities across the province, the country and the world can unite to celebrate diversity and raise awareness to stop bullying in all its forms, including homophobic and transphobic bullying.

 The BCTF supports provincial student and teacher participation in the Day of Silence project.

 - The Every Teacher project on LGBTQ—inclusive education